xaiguy/chippy/README.md

 python app.py
 ```

-## Current limitations of this demo app:
+## Limitations of this demo app:

 - Only single turn, no conversations yet
 - This also means that the model won't remember previous prompts
 - GPU only, minimum 8GB (CPU would be possible, but I found it to be way too slow)
-- Hardcoded (decent) generation settings
+- Hardcoded generation settings
 - No support for the bigger versions of chip since this repo is targeted towards consumer hardware

 For more information, check out the model card on Huggingface: https://huggingface.co/Rallio67/chip_1.4B_instruct_alpha